Company Logo - Home Link

 You’ll also have the opportunity to stroll through the garden at Buckingham Palace at the end of your tour.

-We recommend that you give yourself 2 - 2 ½ hours to make the most of your ticket.
+We recommend that you give yourself 2 - 2 ½ hours to make the most of this ticket.

 State Rooms and Changing of the Guard Tour